fullmetaltac/interview-notes/software-design/design_patterns.md

         self._real_subject = RealSubject()

     def do_the_job(self, user: str) -> None:
-        """
-        logging and controlling access are some examples of proxy usages.
-        """

         print(f"[log] Doing the job for {user} is requested.")

         if user == "admin":